Payment of Wages: Utah

 - Utah employers must provide employees with a statement of the deductions made from their paychecks each pay period in which deductions are made.
 See Pay Statement Requirements.

 - How soon a terminated employee must be paid his or her final pay, including accrued vacation time, depends on whether the termination is voluntary or involuntary.
+The termination pay requirements do not apply to the commissioned-based portion of the earnings of sales agents under certain circumstances.
 See Termination Pay.

 - State law allows for private causes of action for certain wage claims.
 See Wage Disputes.